-We are sure some of us dabble into one or two yoga sessions before, or even an avid practitioner.
+We are sure some of us dabble into one or two yoga sessions before or even an avid practitioners.
 Yoga is a group of physical, mental, and spiritual practices or disciplines, which originated in ancient India.
 Some people view yoga as a way of exercising physical health while some view yoga as a way of finding inner peace.
 Either way, this practice is a method that some people use to relieve stress after a long day at work or school.

 There are various types of yoga practices in the world, ranging from classical yoga to religious yoga.
-Although usually, most people practices only classical yoga incorporates epistemology, metaphysics, ethical practices, systematic exercises, and self-development techniques for body, mind and spirit.
+Although usually, most people practices only classical yoga incorporates epistemology, metaphysics, ethical practices, systematic exercises, and self-development techniques for body, mind, and spirit.
 Apart from just a combination of asanas (positions), yoga also requires meditation in order to achieve the best result that can be obtained through this activity.

 Although relaxation is not always the main goal in meditation, it is often the result achieved after meditation.
-Herbert Benson, MD, a researcher at Harvard University Medical School, used the term “relaxation response” after conducting a research on people who practiced transcendental meditation.
+Herbert Benson, MD, a researcher at Harvard University Medical School, used the term “relaxation response” after conducting research on people who practiced transcendental meditation.
 The relaxation response is an involuntary response that causes a reduction in the activity of the sympathetic nervous system.
 This, consequently, brings benefits to the nervous system which includes:

 - Lower blood pressure

 - Improve blood circulation

 One may think that meditating can be easily done at home where it is apparently a place with no disturbance.
 You can just sit with your legs crossed, back and shoulders straight, eyes closed, with deep, slow inhaling and exhaling at a steady rhythm, making sure to clear your mind and focus only on the breathing rhythm alone.